JacksonJang/JAlert/README.md

 ## Usage

-> if you want to use customizing alertView, you can choose "alertType" in JAlert Library.
-> Actually, JAlert contains "Public Proerties" option.

-first of all, import the module
+> First of all, import the module

 ```swift
 import JAlert